 Rainy days aren’t for everyone.
 For every person who loves curling up with a book and listening to the pitter-patter on the roof, there are just as many people who feel cooped up and bored when the rain starts falling.
 If you’re feeling a little dreary on a damp day there’s no reason to sulk—you can still get plenty accomplished even when you’re stuck inside.

-Here are our top five favorite tips for staying active when it starts coming down.
+Here are our top five favorite tips for staying active when the rain starts coming down.

-Don’t let precipitation prevent you from an outdoor adventure.
+Don’t let a little precipitation prevent you from an outdoor adventure.
 Try making the most of your day, no matter the weather.